paritytech/substrate/utils/frame/benchmarking-cli/src/storage/README.md

 It is therefore important to regularly update these weights as the chain grows.
 This sub-command measures the cost of storage operations for a concrete snapshot.

-For the Substrate node it looks like this (for debugging you can use `--profile=release`):
+For the Substrate node it looks like this (for debugging you can use `--release`):
 ```sh
 cargo run --profile=production -- benchmark storage --dev --state-version=1
 ```

-Running this command on Substrate itself is not verify meaningful, since the genesis state of the `--dev` chain spec is used.
+Running the command on Substrate itself is not verify meaningful, since the genesis state of the `--dev` chain spec is used.

-You can acquire a recent chain snapshot from [Polkachu] and try it yourself:
+The output for the Polkadot client with a recent chain snapshot will give you a better impression.
+A recent snapshot can be downloaded from [Polkachu].
+Then run (remove the `--db=paritydb` if you have a RocksDB snapshot):
 ```sh
 cargo run --profile=production -- benchmark storage --dev --state-version=0 --db=paritydb --weight-path runtime/polkadot/constants/src/weights
 ```

-This takes a while to run since it is reading and writing all keys:
+This takes a while since reads and writes all keys from the snapshot:
 ```pre
 # The 'read' benchmark
 Preparing keys from block BlockId::Number(9939462)